tomasal5817/tomasal5817/README.md

 ### About Me
 Hello, my name is Tomas.
-I am a Computer Engineering student, currently in my second year of the Master’s program in Algorithms, Languages, and Logic at Chalmers.
-I have a strong interest in mathematics, algorithms, and AI.
+I am a Computer Engineering student, currently in my second year of the Master’s program in Algorithms, Languages and Logic at Chalmers.
+I have a strong interest in mathematics, algorithms and AI.

 <!--
 **tomasal5817/tomasal5817** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.